tapp-ai/open-source/README.md

-# vitepress-plugin-preview
+# vitepress-plugin-previews

-Display static previews built as Vite projects alongside code groups.
+No-dependencies [VitePress](https://vitepress.dev/) plugin for displaying static previews of code groups built as Vite projects.

+Alternative to [vitepress-plugin-sandpack](https://vitepress-sandbox.js-bridge.com/) but static and hosted alongside VitePress.

+Perfect for previews referencing private packages or for component libraries building examples into their documentation like [Radix Themes](https://www.radix-ui.com/themes/docs/overview/getting-started).

 ## Installation